Below are the sessions that are available for this course.

 Computing Systems Project

-Classes are normally held on Wednesday afternoons and evenings during semesters 1 and 2, and on two three-day blocks during semester 3.
+Classes are normally held on afternoons and evenings one day per week during semesters 1 and 2, and on two three-day blocks during semester 3.
 You will be expected to complete five 20-credit-point modules in year 1 of the top-up, three 20- point and two 10-point modules in the second year, and a 40- point Project module in the final year.
 A typical 20-point module will require 200 hours of work, of which approximately a quarter will be contact hours and the rest independent study.

 Graduates of Computing Systems will be eligible for a broad range of careers within computing, software engineering, web development and database administration and in fields related to software engineering